MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 ### Steps to create a new project

-1. Log into LCS using global administrator or designated service account user.
+1. Log into LCS using the global administrator or designated service account user.
-2. On the LCS home page, select **Create/new (+)** open the project creation pane.
+2. On the LCS home page, select **Create/new (+)**.
 3. Select the finance and operations product.
-4. Select **Project purpose** as **Implementation**.
+4. Select **Implementation** in the **Project purpose** field.
-5. Enter a project name and description appropriately.
+5. Enter a project name and description.
 6. In the **Project custom type** drop-down list, select **Microsoft Dynamics 365 Human Resources migration**.
 7. Select the checkbox to agree to the terms and conditions.
 8. Select **Create**.

-After you've created a new LCS project, you'll need to complete the following setup and configuration of your LCS project:
+After you've created a new LCS project, complete the following setup and configuration of your LCS project:

- - Complete the project onboarding by clicking the hamburger menu and select **Project onboarding**.
+ - Complete the project onboarding by selecting **Project onboarding**.
 For more information, see [Project onboarding](../fin-ops-core/dev-itpro/lifecycle-services/project-onboarding.md)
       - Select the same region as your current environment(s).
 This selection won't impact migration.
-      - Select **Other** for legacy system.
+      - Select **Other** for legacy systems.
  - Complete the project settings.
-This includes optionally configuring the SharePoint Online library, Azure DevOps and Azure connections.
+This includes configuring the SharePoint Online library, Azure DevOps and Azure connections if needed.
 For more information, see [Lifecycle Services (LCS) user guide](../dev-itpro/lifecycle-services/lcs-user-guide.md).

 >[!Note]